(Pocket-lint) - Video conferencing software and apps are an essential means of communication for all sorts of people and

 To help you decide which is best, we've pitted these three apps against each other and compared what they have to offer.

 Zoom is a video conferencing service you can use to virtually meet with others - either by video or audio-only or both, all while conducting live chats.
 And it lets you record those sessions to view later.
 It was originally a niche service used primarily by enterprise clients (over half of Fortune 500 companies reportedly used Zoom in 2019).
-Now, however, Zoom has over 300 million daily users.
+Now, however, Zoom has over 300 million daily users (figures from 2020).

 When people are talking about Zoom, you'll usually hear the following phrases: Zoom Meeting and Zoom Room.
 Zoom Meeting refers to a video conferencing meeting that's hosted using Zoom.
 You can join these meetings via a webcam or phone.
 Meanwhile, a Zoom Room is the physical hardware setup that enables companies to schedule and launch Zoom Meetings from their conference rooms.

 Besides its low cost to use, what makes Zoom so attractive is that it is dead simple, and you can easily access it from your laptop or mobile devices.
 Its key features include the ability to host unlimited one-on-one meetings even with the free plan, meet with large groups, share your screen or audio, and even change your background to a custom virtual image - no green screen required.

 Zoom has the best option for screen sharing and participant control in our opinion.

 The desktop app is available for Windows and macOS, while the mobile app is available for Android and iOS, or it can run in a browser.

 Zoom's free tier allows unlimited one-on-one meetings but limits group sessions to 40 minutes and 100 participants.
 Paid plans start at $15/£12 per month per host.
-Zoom Rooms require an additional subscription on top of a subscription and is more ideal solution for larger companies.
+Zoom Rooms require an additional subscription on top of a subscription and is more a solution for larger companies.